stevearc/pypicloud/doc/topics/access_control.rst

 Access Control
 ==============
 PyPICloud has a complete access control system that allows you to fine-tune who has access to your packages.
-To avoid storing user credentials and access rules in a database, they are instead specified in a user-specified backend.
-The default is to store the information in the config file.
+There are several choices for where to store your user credentials and access rules.

 Config File
 -----------